horankev/voteReproject/README.md

 boundary changes to constituencies which took effect for the 2024 election.

-The goal of `voteReproject` is to reproject voting data from the earlier elections to the 2024 boundaries.
+The goal of `voteReproject` is, by reprojecting voting data from the earlier elections to the 2024 boundaries, to provide datasets which are suitable for comparitive analysis.

 ## Installation